 Veronica Gephart, Behavioral Health Division Manager

-Our professional staff includes adult psychiatrists, clinical psychologists, postdoctoral psychologist, substance use counselors and marriage and family therapists.
+Our professional staff includes adult psychiatrists, clinical psychologists, postdoctoral psychologists, substance use counselors, and marriage and family therapists.
 Special emphasis is placed on providing services in a culturally sensitive manner.

 Alcohol and Substance Abuse Counseling offers a variety of options for adults and adolescents.
 Services include substance abuse evaluations, individual and group treatments, AA meetings, and DUI School (Levels I, II, II-X, and III).

 Referrals are coordinated for eligible clients/patients who need residential inpatient and detoxification treatment.
 Program staff works closely with the Reno-Sparks Indian Colony Tribal Court and local-regional federal, state, municipal, and justice courts.
 Program staff collaborates or refers to other RSIC programs and non-profit agencies, such as Nevada Urban Indians Inc., Indian Health Board of Nevada, and Intertribal Council of Nevada.